sethburtonhall/clearview/wp-content/plugins/wp-types/readme.txt

 Types lets you define parent / child relationship between different post types.
 You'll easily setup one-to-many and many-to-many relationships and build powerful sites.

-= MADE FOR EXPERIENCED PHP DEVELOPERS AND FOR NON-CODERS = If you're an experienced PHP developer, you'll appreciate Types comprehensive [PHP API](http://wp-types.com/documentation/functions/) and [documentation](http://wp-types.com/documentation/user-guides/).

-Even without being a WordPress guro or an expert PHP developer, you can still build complete WordPress sites using the complete [Toolset](http://wp-types.com) package.
-Besides Types, you'll find:

-* [Views](http://wp-types.com/home/views-create-elegant-displays-for-your-content/) - a powerful content display engine
-* [CRED](http://wp-types.com/home/cred/) - front-end form builder for content creation and editing
-* [Access](http://wp-types.com/home/types-access/) - roles and access control management

-The [Toolset](http://wp-types.com) package will let you build powerful WordPress sites right from within the admin dashboard, without any PHP.

 = MULTILINGUAL READY =

 Types is the only custom fields and post types plugin that's built multilingual-ready.
 It plays perfectly with [WPML](http://wpml.org).
 You'll be able to translate everything, including texts and labels in the WordPress admin and user-content for front-page.

 = BUILT FOR STABILITY =

-Types is part of a family of plugins, developed and maintained by [OnTheGoSystems](http://www.onthegosystems.com).
+Types is part of a family of plugins, including WPML and Toolset, developed and maintained by [OnTheGoSystems](http://www.onthegosystems.com).
 Our plugins power over 100,000 commercial sites, using WordPress as a complete CMS.
 While we love features, we know that stability, performance, usability and security are critical.
 All our plugins go through comprehensive testing, QA and security analysis before every release.

 == Installation ==